Eco Hostel wind dryed washing at Millhouse hostel

 Celebrating what we have already achieved (one off)

-• We are part of the Green Tourism Business Scheme and have achieved the GOLD award.
+• We have been part of the Green Tourism Business Scheme and achieved the GOLD award.

 • We have completed a carbon literacy course.
 This educated and inspired us as a business to continue with our carbon journey.